Sisira6K/codeyou-devops-aws-challenge9-ecs/README.md

 - Configure security and networking for proper accessibility
 - Automate ECS service updates via the CI/CD pipeline

+***NOTE***: This challenge will use the default VPC and default subnets so that we can make use of the default Load Balancer in the last steps.

 ---

 ## **Part 1: Preparing the SpaceX-API for Deployment**